A Lightweight Method for Tackling Unknown Participation Statistics in Federated Averaging: Introduction

-The problem of having heterogeneous and unknown participation probabilities is that it may cause the result of FL to be biased towards certain local objectives, which \textit{diverges} from the optimum of the original objective in \eqref{eq:original_objective}.
+The problem of having heterogeneous and unknown participation statistics is that it may cause the result of FL to be biased towards certain local objectives, which \textit{diverges} from the optimum of the original objective in \eqref{eq:original_objective}.
 In FL, data heterogeneity across clients is a common phenomenon, resulting in diverse local objectives $\{F_n(\x)\}$.
-The participation heterogeneity is often correlated with data heterogeneity, because the preferences of different user populations may be correlated with how powerful their devices are.
-Intuitively, when some clients participate more frequently than others, the final FL result will be benefiting the local objectives of those frequently participating clients, causing a fairness issue.
-A few recent works aiming at addressing this problem are based on the idea of global variance reduction by saving the most recent updates of all the clients, which requires a substantial amount of additional memory in the order of $Nd$, i.e., the total number of clients times the dimension of the model parameter vector~\cite{yang2021anarchic,yan2020distributed,gu2021fast,jhunjhunwala2022fedvarp}.
+The participation heterogeneity is often correlated with data heterogeneity, because the characteristics of different user populations may be correlated with how powerful their devices are.
+Intuitively, when some clients participate more frequently than others, the final FL result will be benefiting the local objectives of those frequently participating clients, causing a possible discrimination for clients that participate less frequently.

+A few recent works aiming at addressing this problem are based on the idea of global variance reduction by saving the most recent updates of all the clients, which requires a substantial amount of additional memory in the order of $Nd$, i.e., the total number of clients times the dimension of the model parameter vector \citep{yang2021anarchic,yan2020distributed,gu2021fast,jhunjhunwala2022fedvarp}.
 This additional memory consumption is either incurred at the server or evenly distributed to all the clients.
-For practical FL systems with many clients, this can cause unnecessary memory usage that affects the overall capability and performance of the system.
+For practical FL systems with many clients, this causes unnecessary memory usage that affects the overall capability and performance of the system.
 Therefore, we ask the following important question in this paper: